issheng4/FCA-RegData-XML-schema-validation-script/README.md

 The script is currently tailored to validate Balance Sheet submissions against the Bank of England FSA029 schema.
 It ensures that:

-- FSA029 submissions are validated against the FSA029 schema
+- FSA029 submissions are validated against the FSA029 schema (the main schema)
-- CommonTypes schema dependencies are handled programmatically
+- CommonTypes schema dependencies are handled programmatically (the supplementary schema)
 - Schema files remain unmodified before and after execution

 The script and folder contents can be editted to validate any different schema.